jkadw/abstract_vehicle/README.md

 ## Setup

-Current setup is intentionally minimal:
+Setup is mapping-driven:

-1. Choose the source mapping that matches an existing vehicle-related integration you already use.
+1. Choose the source mapping that matches one of your installed vehicle-related integrations.
 2. `my_vehicles` discovers all matching source vehicles for that mapping.
-3. One `my_vehicles` config entry manages all discovered vehicles for that selected source mapping.
+3. One `my_vehicles` config entry then manages all discovered vehicles for that selected source integration.

 At runtime the integration:

-- loads the selected mapping and generic runtime
+- loads the selected mapping from `custom_components/my_vehicles/mappings/`
-- discovers source vehicles for the selected upstream integration
+- discovers matching Home Assistant devices for the mapped source integration
-- reads raw state, raw metrics, and capabilities for each discovered vehicle
+- resolves canonical capabilities and actions through the generic runtime
-- normalizes the data into the shared model
+- normalizes the data into one shared vehicle model
-- exposes one aggregate sensor entity for each discovered vehicle state
+- creates one aggregate `sensor` entity per discovered vehicle
-- creates per-capability entities where state support exists:
+- creates capability-specific entities where the mapping supports them
-  - `sensor.*` for numeric values such as battery level, driving range, and odometer
-  - `binary_sensor.*` for boolean capabilities such as windows, charging, doors, lids, and warning messages
-  - `lock.*` for `lock_vehicle`
-  - `device_tracker.*` for vehicle location
-  - `button.*` for mapped actions when the specific canonical verb is available

 ## What You Get

+### Aggregate State

+Each discovered vehicle gets one main aggregate entity:

+- `sensor.my_<vehicle>`

-Example normalized state values:
+The normalized aggregate state is one of:

 - `unknown`
 - `unavailable`